On the Secret Protection Problem in Discrete-Event Systems: Preliminaries

 \section{Preliminaries}

-We assume that the reader is familiar with automata theory~\cite{sipser1996introduction} and discrete-event systems~\cite{cassandras2021introduction,wonham2019supervisory}.
-The set of natural numbers (including zero) is denoted by $\mathbb{N}$.
-Let $S$ be a set.
-The cardinality of $S$ is denoted by $|S|$, and its power set by $2^S$.
-If $S=\{x\}$ is a singleton, then we often write $x$ instead of $\{x\}$.
-An alphabet $\Sigma$ is a finite, nonempty set of \emph{events}.
+We assume that the reader is familiar with automata theory~\cite{sipser1996introduction}.
+The sets of non-negative integers and non-negative real numbers are denoted by $\mathbb{N}$ and $\mathbb{R}_{\ge 0}$, respectively.
+For a set $S$, the cardinality of $S$ is denoted by $|S|$, and its power set by $2^S$.
+If $S=\{x\}$ is a singleton, we often write $x$ instead of $\{x\}$.
+An alphabet $\Sigma$ is a finite nonempty set of \emph{events}.
 A string over $\Sigma$ is a finite sequence of events from $\Sigma$.
 The set of all strings over $\Sigma$ is denoted by $\Sigma^*$, and the empty string is denoted by $\varepsilon$.
 A language $L$ over $\Sigma$ is a subset of $\Sigma^*$.
-For a string $u\in \Sigma^*$ and an event $a\in \Sigma$, the number of occurrences of $a$ in $u$ is denoted by $|u|_a$.
+For a string $u\in \Sigma^*$ and an event $a\in \Sigma$, the number of occurrences of $a$ in $u$ is denoted by~$|u|_a$.